 CBS Student Services will have to adjust for Fall 2014 to be prepared for the increasing volume of students.
 Suggestions include: group appointments, advisors that specialize in different fields, advisors that specialize in freshmen/sophomores and juniors/seniors, DUGs come in to discuss upper division courses with students.
 On advising page, each advisor should post a short video about themselves, providing a more extensive bio to make them more personable.

 Upperclassman are not seeking out advising, but this is a campus-wide concern, not CBS specific.
 Meaghan and Stefanie are holding two focus groups to get at all of these questions.
 Overall, students have very positive things to say about advising.
+One suggestion initiated by student members of EPC was to change the expectations of entering students to understand that they will receive most support from Student Services in their first two years and less as they are further on in their major when they need less.

 Discussion of the number of credits for GCD 4025- undergrad cell bio lab (David)